rhbhuiyan0511/0xrahat/README.md

 Every day is a good day to be alive, whether the sun's shining or not.
 Every day is a gift from God, no matter how old we are The biggest risk is standing still while everyone else is executing.
+Every day I look as a chance to get better and I try to get better for the next day